socialmad/socialmad/README.md

 <br />
 <p align="left">

-MD Sarfaraj, the international man of software development, is no mystery, as he brings over 3+ years of top-secret tech experience.
-With expertise to code in Flutter, Dart, SocialEngine, PHP Frameworks (Laravel & CodeIgniter), Firebase, and MySQL, he's the tech world's equivalent of James Bond, always ready to complete his mission with style and efficiency.
+MD Sarfaraj, a creative and pragmatic technical professional with over 4 years of experience in software development.
+MD Sarfaraj is proficient in various technologies, including Flutter, Dart, React Native, JavaScript, SocialEngine, Core PHP, PHP Frameworks (Laravel & CodeIgniter), Firebase, Appwrite, and MySQL.

-But Sarfaraj doesn't need "Q" for his gadgets and gizmos.
-He is a creative problem-solver who always brings a touch of humour to every project he works on.
-He's a master of Flutter and SocialEngine PHP ninja, able to tackle any coding challenge with the same ease as Tom Cruise in Mission Impossible.
+As a Technical Author, MD Sarfaraj writes blogs and articles on multiple platforms, including C# Corner, DEV, and many other community platforms.
+MD Sarfaraj has been awarded twice as a C# Corner MVP (Most Valuable Professional), a testament to his expertise and dedication to the field.

-When he's not saving the world from lousy coding and development, he's sharing his tech expertise with the world, writing blog posts and speaking at events.
-He can spin the Web like a tech version of Spider-Man (without the latex suit).
-His passion for technology and commitment to excellence, Sarfaraj, is the perfect addition to any team needing a highly skilled and dedicated software developer.
-Get ready to be on the winning team with MD Sarfaraj on your side.
+With a passion for crafting high-performing software applications, MD Sarfaraj is an excellent addition to any development team.
+Whether you're looking to create cutting-edge mobile apps or optimize your web applications.

 </p>